 Section 198 of the ZALR Act provided that, next to a recognised educational institution, imparting instruction in agriculture, landless agricultural labourers in the village had the first right to be admitted to all such lands as the Land Management Committee might like to let out for cultivation under Section 195 or 197.
-Also, while all other applicants or allottees were liable to pay an amount equal to ten times the rent of the land calculated at the herediaray rates, no such amount was payable by a preson belonging to any of the Scheduled Castes.
-Rules under this section also provided for preference being given to landless agricultural labourers in alloitment of abadi sites by the LMC.
+Also, while all other applicants or allottees were liable to pay an amount equal to ten times the rent of the land calculated at the hereditary rates, no such amount was payable by a person belonging to any of the Scheduled Castes.
+Rules under this section also provided for preference being given to landless agricultural labourers in allotment of abadi sites by the LMC.
 Provision was made in the Consolidation of Holdings Act, 1953 also that, while preparing a Statement of Principles, land was to be set apart for Harijans and landless agricultural labourers in the village for purposes of extension of their abadi.

-As originally proposed by the Drafting Committee under Charan Singh's chairmanship and approved by the Cabinet in its meetings Held in Naini Tal from 12 to 17 May, 1949, the ZALR (Zamindari Abolition and-Land Reforms) Bill roughly provided that no tenant of sir and khudkasht lands who had been given the status of a subtenant under the existing law or adhivasi (though entered as a trespasser) of the land of those zamindars who paid Rs 250 or less as land revenue (those of bigger zamindars who paid Rs 250 or less land revenue (those of bigger zamindars who paid Rs 250 or less shall be ejected.
-In including the 'trespasser's in the above decision the Cabinet accepted his contention that, at least, 95 per cent of them were genuine tenants but had been entered in the revenue records as trespassers owing to collusion between the ramindar (landlord) and the patwari (the revenue record-keeper of the village).
+As originally proposed by the Drafting Committee under Charan Singh's chairmanship and approved by the Cabinet in its meetings held in Naini Tal from 12 to 17 May, 1949, the ZALR (Zamindari Abolition and-Land Reforms) Bill roughly provided that no tenant of sir and khudkasht lands who had been given the status of a subtenant under the existing law or adhivasi (though entered as a trespasser) of the land of those zamindars who paid Rs 250 or less as land revenue (those of bigger zamindars having been declared sirdars rightaway) and no tenant of a tenant, that is, no sub-tenant shall be ejected.
+In including the 'trespassers' in the above decision the Cabinet accepted his contention that, at least, 95 per cent of them were genuine tenants but had been entered in the revenue records as trespassers owing to collusion between the zamindar (landlord) and the patwari (the revenue record-keeper of the village).

-Conferment of security of tenure on the tenants of sir and khudkasht lands and sub-tenants was the only economic or agrarian demand made by the provincial Shoshit Sangh -an association of the exploited-a rapidly growing organisation of the extreme section of the backward classes and Harijans in the castern parts of U.P.
-An announcement at a public meeting organised in the interior of Allahabad district in June, 1949 and attended by Charan Singh that Congress proposed to grant the status of bhumidhari or sirdari to all the adhivanis (including the so-called trespassers) after an expiry of five years from the enforcement of the legislation re-abolition of zamindari, had an electric effect and resulted in virtual disbandment of the Shoshit Sangh.
+Conferment of security of tenure on the tenants of sir and khudkasht lands and sub-tenants was the only economic or agrarian demand made by the provincial Shoshit Sangh -an association of the exploited a rapidly growing organisation of the extreme section of the backward classes and Harijans in the eastern parts of U.P.
+An announcement at a public meeting organised in the interior of Allahabad district in June, 1949 and attended by Charan Singh that Congress proposed to grant the status of bhumidhari or sirdari to all the adhivasis (including the socalled trespassers) after an expiry of five years from the enforcement of the legislation re-abolition of zamindari, had an electric effect and resulted in virtual disbandment of the Shoshit Sangh.
 The workers of the Sangh had now no grievance left and, attracted by the revolutionary character of the land reforms, joined the Congress in large numbers.
-It soon became apparent, however, that leading Congressmen coming from higher castes, who controlled the organisation throughout the State, did not welcome this development.
+It soon bccame apparent, however, that leading Congressmen coming from higher castes, who controlled the organisation throughout the State, did not welcome this development.

-The Zamindari Abolition and Land Reforms Bill, as introduced in the Legislature on 7 July 1949, however, contained a provision (clause 237) that in districts which Government may notify, an intermediary who held less than 6.25 acres under his plough was entitled to resume such area of land from the adhivasis as may make his holding 6.25 acres, provided he could not make up the deficiency by bringing his vacant land under cultivation (which was or was to be vested in the Gram Sama).
+The Zamindari Abolition and Land Reforms Bill, as introduced in the Legislature on 7 July 1949, however, contained a provision (clause 237) that in districts which Government may notify, an intermediary who held less than 6.25 acres under his plough was entitled to resume such area of land from the adhivasis as may make his holding 6.25 acres, provided he could not make up the deficiency by bringing his vacant land under cultivation (which was or was to be vested in the Gram Samaj).